Xak II: Rising of the Redmoon: Gameplay

 Xak II follows the same structure as its predecessor.
 The game proceeds by the player finding their way through labyrinthine maps, defeating opposing monsters on the way.
 In each map, puzzles have to be solved and keys, NPCs and other objects have to be found to gain entrance to the room where a boss dwells.
 After defeating the boss, the player can proceed towards the next map, where the structure repeats.
 Various sub-quests involving NPCs are present, most of them obligatory.

 Combat is in real-time.
 The player's character walks around on the game maps, as well as the monster characters.
 Each character has an attack and defense rating.
 The player can have Latok swing his sword by pressing an action key and if a monster character is near enough, it will sustain damage.
 Monsters damage Latok by touching him or hitting him with projectiles.
 This combat system requires some manual dexterity, especially during boss fights—bosses are generally several times larger than Latok himself.

 Presentation

 On MSX2, Xak II is displayed in a screen with a 256x212 display resolution.
 The game uses a scrolling display, the map scrolls away as the player's character reaches a distance from the screen's side of about 1/3 of the total display.
-Due to the larger amount of memory available to the 256x212 display compared to the 512x212 one, the game's scrolling is markedly smoother than in Xak I.
+Due to the larger amount of memory available to the 256x212 display compared to the 512x212 one, the game's scrolling is markedly smoother than in the first game.

 The game's music supports both the internal PSG sound system, as well as the optional MSX-Music.
-In a style that is heard in most of MicroCabin's productions for MSX, the PSG channels are used for the main melody and sound effects, while the MSX-Music channels are used for supporting instruments.
+In a style that is heard in most of Microcabin's productions for MSX, the PSG channels are used for the main melody and sound effects, while the MSX-Music channels are used for supporting instruments.
 This prominence of the PSG is less marked than in the first game.